-In 1604, the castle was invaded and overtaken by James VI after the Clan attempted to plot against him; and, in 1653, Duart Castle narrowly survived attack by one of Cromwell's warships for aligning with the Royalist cause (the warship sank; and divers are still excavating it today).
+In 1604, the castle was invaded and overtaken by James VI after the Clan attempted to plot against him.
+In 1653, Duart Castle narrowly survived attack by one of Cromwell’s warships for aligning with the Royalist cause (the warship sank; and divers are still excavating it today).

 From 1691 to 1751, Duart Castle was used as a military garrison: and modern excavations have uncovered bottles and gun-rounds used by the soldiers during the period.
 After 1751, though, the castle was left in ruins: and it slowly fell to waste over the years.